Legitcode/ReactJSNews/_posts/2015-08-08-testing-in-react.md

+---
+layout: post
+title:  "Unit and Functional Testing React Components"
+excerpt_separator: <!--more-->
+author: Daren Haener
+date: 2015-08-08 15:00
+published: false
+categories: react, testing
+---
 ## Unit and Functional testing React Components

 In the last 4 months I've started writing all of my front end code using React, and I love it.
 However, deciding on what combination of tools to use to test my code has been, well, difficult.
 I typically write all of my server side using Ruby and Rails.
 Both Ruby and Rails have a great testing ecosystem, and getting up and running with unit tests is dead simple, and there are lots of great posts out there on how to get started.

 I haven't found the same to be true in the React ecosystem.
 There are quite a few posts out there on how to get setup, but typically they only go so far as showing you how to test that an `<h1>` tag was rendered with the text `Hello World!` inside of it.
 That's great, but what if you have a more complex UI?
 What if you're using flux and your user interactions trigger actions and interactions with stores?
 How do you use mocks and stubs?

 Facebook recommends and uses Jest for all of their testing needs, and there are lots of great blog posts out there as to why a lot of people don't like using Jest, and I agree with them so I won't go into a lot of detail.
 But the two biggest ones are how slow Jest tests run and the way that Jest automatically mocks out everything and you have explicitly tell it to not mock out certain components.